-NCT's Mark to release first solo single 'Child' next week
+NCT's Mark drops gloomy music video for first solo single 'Child'

-NCT member Mark Lee is set to release his first-ever solo single, ‘Child’, early next month.
+NCT member Mark Lee has dropped his first-ever solo single, ‘Child’, alongside its gloomy music video.

-SM Entertainment announced on January 28 at midnight KST that the NCT rapper would be unveiling his first solo song, titled ‘Child’, on February 4 as part of the label’s ongoing ‘SM Station’ digital music project.
+Unveiled on February 4 at 6pm KST, the visual for ‘Child’ opens with Mark lying unconscious on a yellow sofa in the middle of a seemingly abandoned factory, before we cut to the rapper wandering aimlessly within a decrepit sun-tinted room.

-The self-composed and -written track was described by SM Entertainment to be an emotional hip-hop song with a “unique bass synth and electric guitar riffs that create a seductive sensibility”, with “candid lyrics to evoke sympathy”, per a press statement.
+“I’m a child / I can’t be the person you want / Have a good night / No need for a lullaby,” he sings in the song’s pre-chorus.

 Mark is also slated to make a comeback with NCT Dream this March, marking the boyband’s first music release since June 2021’s ‘Hello Future’, which itself was a repackaged version of May 2021’s ‘Hot Sauce’ studio album.
 More details about the forthcoming release are expected to be announced in the coming weeks.